 Source: freepik

 Rwanda has made strides in financial inclusion, but many rural areas still struggle to access formal financial services.
-Since cryptocurrency relies on internet access and digital devices, these barriers could restrict its adoption in underserved communities
+Since cryptocurrency relies on internet access and digital devices, these barriers could restrict its adoption in underserved communities.
+The CBDC’s planned offline functionality aims to address this, but implementation challenges remain.

 3. Technological Infrastructure